Smoker BBQ Buyer’s Guide (2026): How to Choose the Right Smoker for Your Backyard

 Unconventional Smokers

 Unconventional smokers don’t fit into the usual horizontal or vertical categories.
 Some resemble regular grills, while others feature unique designs.
-These smokers stand out due to their non-traditional features, offering a custom experience that you won’t find in standard models.
+These smokers stand out for their non-traditional features, offering a custom experience you won’t find in standard models.

 Select Your Smoker’s Configuration